 Serving Suggestions

 This Dutch Apple Pie is so delicious, that it needs no adornment.
 However, it is never a bad idea to serve with a drizzle of caramel sauce, dollop with whipped cream, or top with a scoop of vanilla ice cream.
-I recommend serving the pie at room temperature or slightly warmed up rather than cold.

 Storage and Reheating Instructions